Stand And Deliver: How To Deliver A Good Speech

 The secret to nailing your speech delivery is… the art of being prepared!
 Picture this: you’ve just stood up, ready to captivate your audience, when suddenly… you’ve forgotten your opening line… and the ones after that.
 In come your trusted cue cards to save the day.

-Whether it’s a masterpiece you penned yourself or a gem crafted by someone else, those words were painstakingly arranged to create an engaging experience.
+Whether it’s a speech you or a professional writer penned, those words were painstakingly arranged to create an engaging experience.
 Embrace the script!
-It’s a totally normal practice that can save you from the nerve-shredding task of desperately memorising lines and the fear of forgetting anything important.
-Reading your speech from a script is a great way to eliminate some of the anxiety around having to deliver a good speech.
+It will save you from the nerve-shredding fear of forgetting anything important.
 Your focus is now on delivery not whether your memory will end up in buffering mode.

 How Does Reading Help With Good Speech Delivery

-Having your speech transcribed also gives you the power to conquer the mysteries of timing.
+Having the words to hand also gives you the power to conquer the mysteries of timing.
 Imagine you’re about to grace the stage with a best man speech, yet anxiety creeps in.
 As soon as you start reading a well-rehearsed speech, something magical will happen.
 The rhythms embedded in the script will propel you forward.
 The phrases will roll off your tongue.
 The laughs will come.

-If you decide to improvise on the day or “leave it to the moment” in the hope it sounds more natural, you actually risk the speech sounding more hesitant.
+If you decide to “leave it to the moment” in the hope it sounds more natural, you actually risk the speech sounding more hesitant.
 Of course, practised speakers with Chess grandmaster memories need not worry.
 But for others who are considering going “off-book”, remember: any kudos you might gain for having spoken without notes will be lost if the delivery is flawed.

 Things To Remember With Good Speech Delivery